rapidmyst/rage/README.md

-# Sample Projects for MindmapsDB
+# Sample Projects for Grakn

-This repo contains sample projects that are used to illustrate features of MindmapsDB.
+This repo contains sample projects that are used to illustrate features of Grakn.